 - Blowing your nose, coughing, sneezing, or touching your face

-To limit potential transmission of the virus, wash your hands before and after eating, and wipe down all common surfaces—including table, chairs, refrigerator handles, and coffee machines— with disinfectant or disinfectant cloths.
+To limit potential transmission of the virus, it is recommended that you wash your hands before and after eating and wipe down all common surfaces—including tables, chairs, refrigerator handles, and coffee machines— with disinfectant or disinfectant cloths.

 COVID-19 Campus Face Covering Protocol

-This protocol may be modified and updated from time to time in accordance with ongoing guidance from public health authorities.
-For purposes of this protocol, the term face covering includes cloth coverings and/or masks that fully cover the nose and mouth.
+This protocol may be modified and updated in accordance with ongoing guidance from public health authorities.

 Mandatory for all members of the Northeastern community.

 Whether home-made or commercially manufactured, cloth masks help contain the wearer’s respiratory emissions.
 They should only be worn for one day, and then properly laundered before reuse.

 Commercially manufactured disposable masks are designed to contain the wearer’s respiratory emissions and should be thrown out after single use.

 Generally reserved for healthcare workers and workspaces with task-specific hazards.